chriskacerguis/codeigniter-restserver/README.md

 # CodeIgniter Rest Server

-A fully RESTful server implementation for CodeIgniter using one library, one config file and one controller.
+A fully RESTful server implementation for CodeIgniter.

-## Requirements
+## Requirements (OK)

 1. PHP 5.6 or greater (note, I'm sure that 5.4 will work fine, but I'm developing using 5.6)
-2. CodeIgniter 3.1+
+2. CodeIgniter 3.1+ with Composer support enabled

+## Features

+1. Key based authentication
+2. IP Whitelisting / Blacklisting
+3. API Key Quotas (Limits)

 ## Installation

 To install please use Composer.

-1. Ensure that Composer support is enabled in CI 3.1 (go to application/config/config.php) and set $config['composer_autoload'] to TRUE (or your vendor path)
-2. Add "chriskacerguis/codeigniter-restserver": "^4.0.0" to your composer.json file OR type "composer require chriskacerguis/codeigniter-restserver"
+1. Add "chriskacerguis/codeigniter-restserver": "^4.0.0" to your composer.json file OR type "composer require chriskacerguis/codeigniter-restserver"

 To any file you want to use as an API controller, please add the following: